tkhq/sdk/examples/with-solana/README.md

 Enjoy!

-### 6/ Running the "Create SPL token transfer policy" example
+### 6/ Running the "Create SPL token transfer with policy" example

 This example shows the flow of using our policy engine's support for SPL token transfers!
 Specifically we show how to allow a user (non root user) to send a Solana SPL token transfer by calculating the "associated token address" of the receiving account, given the mint address of the token that we are transferring.